Home Programming Kubernetes Pods Explained: Why Connecting to a Database Pod Is Hard

 Kubernetes Cluster Architecture Control Plane (master) kube-apiserver REST front door auth + admission talks to everything etcd key/value store all cluster state single source of truth scheduler picks node for pod resources, taints, affinity rules controller-manager replicaset, deployment, node, endpoint, job, reconciliation loops Worker node 1 kubelet | runtime | kube-proxy pod: api 10.244.1.5 pod: worker 10.244.1.6 pod: cache 10.244.1.7 Worker node 2 kubelet | runtime | kube-proxy pod: api 10.244.2.5 pod: ingest 10.244.2.6 pod: postgres-0 10.244.2.7 (StatefulSet) Worker node 3 kubelet | runtime | kube-proxy pod: web 10.244.3.5 pod: cron 10.244.3.6 pod: postgres-1 10.244.3.7 (replica) All node-to-control-plane traffic is mediated by the API server.
 Pods talk to each other directly through the CNI overlay.

-The control plane is the brain.
-Worker nodes are the muscle.
-Each worker runs three things in its base layer: a kubelet (the agent that takes orders from the API server and makes them happen on that node), a container runtime (these days almost always containerd or CRI-O — Docker as a runtime was deprecated in 1.20 and removed in 1.24), and kube-proxy (the userspace process that programs the kernel’s iptables or IPVS rules so that Service IPs actually route somewhere).
-On top of those, you find pods.
+The control plane performs the coordination function, while worker nodes execute the workload.
+Each worker runs three components in its base layer.
+The kubelet is the agent that receives instructions from the API server and applies them to the local node.
+The container runtime, which is now almost always containerd or CRI-O, executes the containers themselves; Docker as a runtime was deprecated in version 1.20 and removed in version 1.24.
+The kube-proxy process programs the kernel iptables or IPVS rules that route Service IPs to actual pod endpoints.
+Pods are scheduled on top of these three components.

 The Pod: Smaller Than a VM, Bigger Than a Container

 A pod is the smallest deployable unit in Kubernetes.
-The simplest possible pod runs a single container.
-But the abstraction exists precisely because the smallest unit you sometimes want to ship is more than one container — a primary application container plus a sidecar that handles logging, or TLS termination, or metric scraping, or as a database proxy.
-All containers in the same pod share the same network namespace (they can talk to each other over localhost) and can share filesystem volumes.
-They are always scheduled together onto the same node.
-They live and die together.
+The simplest pod runs a single container, but the abstraction exists precisely because the smallest unit that an engineer sometimes needs to ship is more than one container.
+A common configuration places a primary application container alongside a sidecar container that handles logging, TLS termination, metric scraping, or database proxying.
+All containers in the same pod share a single network namespace, which means they can communicate over localhost, and they can share filesystem volumes.
+They are always scheduled together onto the same node, and their lifecycles are linked: they are created together, restarted together, and terminated together.

 # pod.yaml — the simplest possible pod